rumblefrog/FetchGData/README.md

 # FetchPData
-Return a JSON encoded array of SteamID64 and name pairs
+Return to console a JSON encoded array of SteamID64 and name pairs

+# Usage
+sm_pdata

 # Prerequisite